-Incidents involving student misconduct are handled by the Office of the Dean of Student Services for disciplinary action.
+Incidents involving student misconduct are handled by the Division of Student Affairs for disciplinary action.
 The Code of Conduct may apply to any student related incident that occurs on College premises, at College sponsored activities, and to off-campus conduct that adversely affects the College community or the pursuit of its objectives.
 This includes but is not limited to, any off-campus conduct that constitutes a violation of any law or municipal ordinance or poses a threat to the health, safety or welfare of any members of the College community.
-On a case-by-case basis, the Assistant Dean of Student Services will decide whether the code of conduct should be applied to off-campus conduct.
+On a case-by-case basis, the Dean of Student Affairs will decide whether the code of conduct should be applied to off-campus conduct.